-About half of people with atypical depression experience leaden paralysis, which involves a feeling of heaviness and being weighed down in the limbs, which produces significant fatigue.
-Worse leaden paralysis is associated with worse depression symptoms overall and greater chronicity.
+About half of people with atypical depression experience leaden paralysis, which involves a feeling of heaviness and being weighed down in the limbs, with significant fatigue.
+Greater leaden paralysis is associated with worse depression symptoms overall and greater chronicity.
 Leaden paralysis is more common in females and adults over 30, as well as people who also have an anxiety disorder.

-It’s unclear what the biological mechanism is behind this, but there is some indication it may be related to disruptions in the HPA axis or changes in the balance between left and right brain functioning.
+While the biological mechanism behind this is unclear, there’s some indication it may be related to disruptions in the HPA axis or changes in the balance between left and right brain functioning.
 MAOI (monoamine oxidase inhibitor) antidepressants tend to work particularly well, although they’re not the first line of treatment because of the potential side effects and the need for dietary restrictions.

 What’s the difference?

-There’s certainly overlap in the different ways that depression affects movement, but the three are seen as discrete symptoms.
+Although there’s certainly overlap in the different ways that depression affects movement, the three are seen as discrete symptoms.
 It’s probably fairly safe to say that most people who experience depressive episodes as part of their illness have experienced fatigue as a symptom at one time or another.
 Leaden paralysis and psychomotor retardation are quite a bit less common.

 I can’t speak to what leaden paralysis feels like, since I haven’t experienced it, but the key element is a feeling of lead weights in the arms and legs exerting a downward pull.
 This produces fatigue rather than being something that occurs as a result of fatigue.

 While the difference between these three symptoms matters somewhat in terms of treatment, what I find most interesting is how physical the illness is, and in particular how much depression affects movement.
-These symptoms all fall under the umbrella of what is currently recognized as a major depressive episode in the DSM-5, but I wonder when/if science will be able to narrow it down a little more.
+These symptoms all fall under the umbrella of a major depressive episode in the DSM-5, but I wonder when/if science will be able to narrow it down a little more.

 - Buyudura, J.S. et al. (2011).
 Psychomotor retardation in depression: Biological underpinnings, measures, and treatment.
 Progress in Neuro-Psychopharmacology and Biological Psychiatry, 35(2), 395-409.